duangsuse-valid-projects/tcc-zh_CN/README.md

 ##### Introduction

-We assume here that you know ANSI C. Look at the example ex1.c to know what the programs look like.
+We assume here that you know ANSI C. Look at the example hello_world.c to know what the programs look like.

 The include file <tcclib.h> can be used if you want a small basic libc